-- The carrying amounts included in the financial statements for cash and bank balances, trade and other receivables and trade and other payables and due from or to related parties reflect the approximate fair values because of the short-term maturity of these instruments. - The fair value of bank borrowings are estimated at their carrying value as the interest rates are equivalent to those obtainable on the open market. - The carrying amount of lease liabilities (variable rate) is assumed to approximate their fair value.
+- The carrying amounts included in the financial statements for cash and bank balances, trade and other receivables and trade and other payables and due from or to related parties reflect the approximate fair values because of the short-term maturity of these instruments. - The fair value of bank and other borrowings are estimated at their carrying value as the interest rates are equivalent to those obtainable on the open market. - The fair value of loans from shareholders that are non-interest bearing and subordinated to bank loans are deemed to be their carrying value. - The carrying amount of lease liabilities (variable rate) is assumed to approximate their fair value.